mami-project/KeyServer/README.md

 ## How to install?

-The KeyServer is distributed with maven.

- Once the JAR file if generated, you only have to copy it on your desired folder.

-Please take attention to the Wiki page (work in progress) about how to configure KeyServer tool and provide all necessary parameters for its correct execution.
+You can download the latest KeyServer JAR version from [releases](https://github.com/mami-project/KeyServer/releases) section.
+If you prefer generate your own JAR, remember that this project is distributed with [Apache Maven](https://maven.apache.org/).

+Once the JAR file is downloaded/generated, move it to the desired folder.
+Configure the KeyServer using the [KeyServer Wiki](https://github.com/mami-project/KeyServer/wiki) steps before first execution.
+Otherwise, you'll get an error during the execution.